cysouw/diathesis/text/c04_summaryEpi.md

 The ~~Absentivfrequentativ~~ (full discussion in [@sec:zuminfinitiv-sein-beim]) is a variant of the *Absentiv* (see [@sec:summary-absentiv]).
 It also uses the verb *sein*, but now with a *beim‑Infinitiv* [@next].
 It still expresses that the subject is not present (absentive), but there is a an extra semantic aspect added, namely that the activity if performed regularly or habitually (frequentative).

-Parallel to the previous *Absentiv/Abitiv/Aditiv* there also exist frequentative variants of all these three constructions using the following prepositions: *sein beim*, *gehen/fahren zum* and *kommen vom*.
+Parallel to the previous *Absentiv*, *Abitiv* and *Aditiv* there also exist frequentative variants of all these three constructions using different prepositions in each, namely *sein beim*, *gehen/fahren zum* and *kommen vom* (discussed subsequently).

 ::: ex
 - Ich arbeite.